uxchar/uxchar/README.md

 ---
-👨🏾‍💻 Hey, I am **Chauncey Harlan**, a  developer from **Louisville, KY** .
+# 👨🏾‍💻 Hey, I am **Chauncey**

+ As developer from **Louisville, KY** .
 I specialize in crafting **Web Applications** 🕸️.
 Aside from coding, I enjoy weightlifting, music production, and keeping up with the world of innovative tech.

 ---
 <p align="center">